 What are edgeless monitors?

 The vast majority of monitors, tablets and other screens of various devices are surrounded by a plastic frame, known as a bezel.
 Edgeless monitors are, in most cases, monitors with little or no bezel.
 These types of monitors offer more in terms of graphics quality and the screen size is fully maximized for a better display.
+All this helps to create a more immersive experience for gamers.

 Already know about edgeless monitors?
 Jump to find your design: